SciCompKL/CoDiPack/documentation/user/Expressions.md

            └┬┘
             │
            ┌┴┐
-           │²│            # The origin node describes the full expression.
+           │²│            # The root node describes the full expression.
 It is used to initialize the traversal logic.
            └─┘
 ```
-So a node in the traversal logic are all intermediate operations and leaves are the values on which the operations
+Nodes in the traversal logic are all intermediate operations and leaves are the values on which the operations
 are evalauted.
-Links are the relations between two objects in the graph structure.
-The root is the node which received
-the child as an argument.
+Links indicate the relations between nodes.
+Child nodes serve as arguments to their respective parent node.

-The traversla of the graph is done in a depth-first search (DFS).
-On each node the first link is visited and then the
+The graph is traversed with a depth-first search (DFS).
+On each node the first link is visited, followed by the
 child of the link.
-Afterwards the child visits all links and so on.
-The above example would have the walk:
+Recursively, the child visits all links and so on.
+The above example would have the following walk:
 ```
 Node ²
 Link ², *